DEFNA/defna.org/_posts/2022-02-02-defna-board-member-recruitment.md

 Please email your information to us by February 21st at 6:00 PM Pacific Time.
 We'll contact you if we need more details.
 We'll make our decision and reply to everyone by end-of-day March 4th.

-Read more about DEFNA's involvement with DjangoCon US in our [past board member recruitment post](https://www.defna.org/announcements/2017/04/03/join-us).
+Read more about [DEFNA's board members] (https://www.defna.org/about/).